alum-challenges/problems/python/0/rectangle/rectangle.md

 ## Specification
 You will implement two functions: `main` and `calc_perimeter`.

-    In the main function you will prompt the user for two numbers (side a, and side b), then call the calc_perimeter function, passing in the side a and side b.
-Then you will print the perimeter.
+In the `main` function you will prompt the user for two numbers (the `height` and the `width`), then call the `calc_perimeter` function, passing in the values for the height and the width as argument.

 In the calc_perimeter function you will take in two inputs as the function parameters which would be the two sides of a rectangle.
 Then you will calculate the perimeter, and return the number.